segabl/pd2-useful-bots/README.md

 * Bots will use player animations for spotting enemies and intimidating civilians
 * Bots will not drop light bags when they are going to revive someone
 * Bots will try to kill Cloakers and Tasers before starting to revive
+* Bots and Jokers will follow more directly to better keep up with players

 ## Changes